lmcgartland/graphene-file-upload/README.md

 Graphene for Django, and for Flask-Graphql.
 It supports multi-part file uploads that adhere to the [Multipart Request Spec](https://github.com/jaydenseric/graphql-multipart-request-spec).

-It currently supports Python 3.4+.
+It currently supports Python 2.7 and 3.4+.

 ## Installation: